Means of Protection

 Ways to Meet MOP Standards

-Isolation barriers between electrical circuits that meet 60601-1 requirements are considered a Means of Protection.
+A Means of Protection is an isolation barrier between electrical circuits that meets 60601-1 requirements.
 The standard calls for using one or more methods for achieving Means of Protection, which include:

 - Solid Insulation: Solid insulation that complies with the dielectric strength test specified in the standard.